tauimonen/quantum-superposition/README.md

 # 🧠 Understanding Qubits via Photon Polarization

-This README explains how qubits are represented using photon polarization, how measurement works at various angles, and how entanglement influences outcomes—even after measurement.
+This explains how qubits are represented using photon polarization, how measurement works at various angles, and how entanglement influences outcomes—even after measurement.

 ---